 There are no facilities on this beach.
 The coastal footpath passes across the beach so walkers are common

-A secluded beach accessed via a walk from a NT carpark near Coleton or near Woodish farm.
+A secluded beach accessed via a walk from a NT carpark near Coleton or near Woodhuish farm.
 Alterternatley, take a longer coastal walk from Brixham

 Popular as a stop-off for walkers on a trek between Brixham and Kingswear.
 It's regularly visited by yachts and motor launches in the summer